 Sure, it seems like a ton of baking powder and eggs, and whatever else will make your product rise sky-high, but the higher it rises, the more it can fall (deflate).
 The volume of batter vs the size of the pan is what gives you height.
 Measure the baking powder and baking soda carefully to avoid over-rising and subsequent deflation of baked goodies.

-Like I said in the overly-wordy above section, buy the good banana extract and save yourself the hassle.
+Like I said in the overly wordy above section, buy the good banana extract and save yourself the hassle.
 I have personally used this brand of extract and spices for years.
+It’s legit.

 This post contains Amazon Affiliate links and any purchases made through those links offer me a small commission.